mantidproject/mantid/docs/source/release/v6.2.0/muon.rst

 - The GUIs can also now cope with a range of runs that span between two different decades where the second number in the range is smaller than the final digit of the first number in the range (e.g. 6018-3 will give 6018-6023 now).
 - In fitting tabs fit to raw checkbox can no longer be unchecked if no rebinned data is present.
+- A bug has been fixed in the BinWidth for the :ref:`DynamicKobuToyabe <func-DynamicKuboToyabe>` Fitting Function which caused a crash and did not provide any information about why the value was invalid.
+Will now revert to last viable BinWidth used and explain why.
+- The autoscale option when `All` is selected will now show the largest and smallest y value from the all of the plots.

 ALC
 ---